dbeniamine/neomutt_simple_theme/Readme.md

-This is a color theme for neomutt with sidebar and 256color terminals.
+This is a color theme for mutt on 256color terminals.
-To use it, just add:
+Thos themes also includes color for sidebar (mutt and neomutt)

+# Install

+## Quick Install

+In your muttrc, ource the auto_theme.sh file, it will source all the required files depending on your version:

+    source "/path/to/auto_theme.sh |"

+Do not forget the `|` at the end

+This script also sets a variable `my_version` that ca be usefull to make your muttrc more portable.

+## Manual install

+You can also manually decide to source individually the files:

+    # Main color them
+    source "/path/to/theme"
+    # If you use sidebar
+    source "/path/to/sidebar"
+    # If you use neomutt+sidebar
-    source /path/to/the/theme
+    source "/path/to/neomutt-sidebar"

-in your muttrc

 # Color chart